 Period products

 There are many types of period products available.
 You may need to try a few before you find products you like.
-Learn more about period products, including how to use them and how often they need to be changed.
+Learn more about period products, including how to use them, how often they need to be changed and how to dispose of them.

 Topics on this page